 In between dive excursions, one can enjoy the diverse tourist attractions on Camotes like white-sand beaches, cave pools, waterfalls, Spanish-era churches, and cliff-jumping resorts.
 Located between Cebu and Leyte, Camotes is comprised of three main islands: Pacijan (Municipality of San Francisco), Poro (divided into the municipalities of Poro and Tudela), and Ponson (Municipality of Pilar).
 One can drive between the first two islands because they are connected by a mangrove-lined causeway.

 Earlier this month, I revisited Camotes Islands and went scuba diving for two days with Camotes Fun Divers, the oldest existing dive shop on the islands, to discover the best dive sites in the area.
-They have an information kiosk right along Santiago Beach – where most of the accommodations are clustered – at Pito’s Sutokil & Bamboo Rock Resort, while their equipment room is located at Camotes Backpackers Hostel, 700 meters away from the beach.
+They have an information kiosk right along Santiago Beach – where most of the accommodations are clustered – at Pito’s Sutokil & Bamboo Rock Resort.
 A majority of the 21 dive sites of Camotes are located in San Francisco, off the southern coast of Pacijan Island, and around Tulang Island in the north.
 Most of them are boat dives from Santiago Beach.

 Wall Diving at Tulang Island